grycap/oscar/docs/usage.md

 Next, the credentials of the storage providers to be used must be introduced.
 As the platform already has a MinIO deployment to operate, it is not necessary to enter its credentials for using it.

-Multiple MinIO, Onedata and Amazon S3 storage providers can be used.Remember to click the "ADD" button after completing each one.
+Multiple MinIO, Onedata and Amazon S3 storage providers can be used.
+Remember to click the "ADD" button after completing each one.

 ![add storage provider 1](images/usage/usage-04.png)